Apply digital techniques and artificial intelligence in healthcare.

 Admission

-Highly-qualified graduates are immediately admitted to the master’s programme if they
+At least highly-qualified graduates are admitted to the master’s programme if they

-have acquired a FH Bachelor's degree in life sciences, computer science and information systems and/or business administration and have achieved grade A, B or ≥ 4.8 (≥ good)
+have acquired a Bachelor's degree in life sciences, health sciences, computer sciences, information systems and/or a doctor in medicine and have achieved grade A, B or ≥ 4.8 (≥ good)

 or have an equivalent educational background and professional experience (college or university degree)